florimondmanca/djangorestframework-api-key/README.md

 ## Example project

-An [example project](https://github.com/florimondmanca/djangorestframework-api-key/tree/master/example_project) shows usage in the context of a Django project.
+The [example project](https://github.com/florimondmanca/djangorestframework-api-key/tree/master/example_project) shows usage in the context of a Django project.

 ## Changelog